 You fly from Heathrow in the evening, arriving at Johannesburg the next morning to connect with your onward flight to Windhoek.
-You’ll land in the early afternoon and collect your car and driving directions to Gocheganas.
+You’ll land in the early afternoon, where you’ll be met and driven to your stylish boutique hotel.

 Windhoek – Johannesburg – London

 Your final light aircraft flight brings you back to Windhoek where you’ll board your flight to Johannesburg.
 There you will meet your connecting flight to London, landing early the following morning.